jaaborot/datasciencecoursera/README.md

 features$V2 <- as.character(features$V2)
 ```

 We then convert the variable names into a cleaner format.
+The characters '(', ')', ',', and '-' are removed from the variable names.
+The starting characters 't' and 'f' are replaced with the literals ```time``` and ```frequency``` for readability.

 ```r
 features$V2 <- gsub("\\(","", features$V2)